nraecobb/drmellman_copy/9) FAQs.md

 FAQ:

-35 Years & Counting, not 2 programs ever the same.
+35 Years and counting, not 2 programs ever the same.

 I pioneered this application and founded this program for my first son, Dr. Leon Mellman, because I did not accept the diagnoses at that time.
-I was confident that what I had witnessed his system endure day to day, at the young age of 4, was so consistent with foods and brands at times and then so inconsistent with foods and brands at other times.
+I was confident that what I had witnessed his system endure day to day, at the young age of 3, was so consistent with foods and brands at times and then so inconsistent with foods and brands at other times.
 That, combined with a few other family events, was the inspiration I needed to create our nutritional science in dietary software and the application of a dietary progression.

 The diagnostic formulation is the starting point, your foundation, to building your very own dietary portfolio.